antoniodidia/PlainSPAJs/README.md

 The above example assumes that there is a `contact.html` file in the `/pages` folder.

 __IMPORTANT__.
-You need to add the `plainspa` class to the internal links, if you don't want the browser to reload the page.
+You need to add the `plainspa` class to the relative links, if you don't want the browser load the entire page.

 You can also create relative links to a subdirectory and also pass parameters to the url this way: